benjamincampbell/old-cis237assignment3/README.md

 You should follow the concepts about inheritance talked about in class, and work hard at DRY (Don't Repeat Yourself) Principles.

 Solution Must:
-* Create abstract class Droid
+* Create abstract class Droid that implements IDroid
 * Derive two classes (Protocol and Utility) from the class Droid
 * Derive two classes (Janitorial and Astromech) from the class Utility
 * Each derived class must either implement or override the ToString and CalculateTotalCost methods